jsiegenthaler/hueget/README.md

   -u, --username <ARG1>         Philips Hue api username (required) -p, --port <ARG1>             port number to listen on ("3000" by default)
 ```
-Options can be entered in any order
+Note that options can be entered in any order.

-Example to run hueget on a raspberry pi with ip address 192.168.0.50, default port 3000, and with a Hue username of UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj:
+Example to run hueget on a raspberry pi with ip address `192.168.0.50`, default port `3000`, and with a Hue username of `UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj`:
 ```
 $ node hueget.js -i 192.168.0.50 -u UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj
 ```
-The same again, but using port 1234:
+The same again, but using port `1234`:
 ```
 $ node hueget.js -i 192.168.0.50 -u UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj -p 1234
 ```